About us

 Atlantic Crossing

 An Atlantic crossing was attempted with Tim Harvey of Vancouver to Moscow expedition.
-Tim Harvey began his journey in Vancouver with his former expedition partner Colin Angus in June 2004, and they became the first modern men to row across the Bering Sea.
-Tim reached Moscow alone by bicycle in August 2005.
+Tim Harvey began his journey in Vancouver with his former expedition partner Colin Angus in June 2004.
+Later Colin pressed ahead alone in Siberia and Tim reached Moscow after Colin by bicycle in August 2005.

 The project proposed to Harvey by Erden Eruç aimed to assist Harvey to return to Vancouver by human power.
-Harvey's human powered journey was clearly one of Göran's caliber; therefore, Around-n-Over decided to commit resources in order to help Harvey across the Atlantic Ocean.
-Erden Eruç arrived at Lisbon, the meeting place with Harvey, in October 2005 with his ocean rowing boat.
+Harvey's alleged human powered journey to Moscow appeared to fit Göran's legacy; therefore, Around-n-Over decided to commit resources in order to help Harvey across the Atlantic Ocean.
+Erden Eruç landed in Lisbon to receive his ocean rowing boat ahead of Tim's arrival there by human power by bicycle.

-This Atlantic crossing was not part of the Six Summits Project, which will require another crossing of the Atlantic to bring the journey back to the Americas.
+This Atlantic crossing was not part of the Six Summits Expedition.
+Six Summits Expedition will require another crossing of the Atlantic by Erden to bring that journey back to the Americas.

 Around-n-Over, P.O.
 Box 19662, Seattle, WA 98109-6662 • Fax: 206-709-3927 • info@around-n-over.org